-22. Entire Agreement.
-This Agreement (including its exhibits) constitutes the entire agreement by and among the Parties, and it supersedes all other agreements, understandings, negotiations or discussions, either oral or in writing, express or implied, about the subject matters of this Agreement.
+- 22. Entire Agreement.
+This Agreement (including its exhibits) constitutes the entire agreement by and among the Parties, and it supersedes all other agreements, understandings, negotiations or discussions, either oral or in writing, express or implied, about the subject matters of this Agreement. - 23.
+No Reliance.

-23.No Reliance.
 This Agreement has in all respects been voluntarily and knowingly executed by the Parties, after receiving advice from their legal counsel.
 The Parties acknowledge and agree that in making this Agreement, each of them has relied only on such Party's own judgment, beliefs and interest, after receiving advice from such Party's legal counsel.
 The Parties also acknowledge and agree that they have each made such investigation of the facts relating to the settlement provided for in this Agreement, and of all matters pertaining to it, that such Party considers necessary.
 Each Party declares and represents that it has not relied on any statement, representation, warranty, promise or assurance, expressed or implied, not expressly set forth in this Agreement.
 The Biote Entities have made no representations about the past, present or future value of Biote stock or Holdings Units.
-The Donovitz Entities understand that the value of Biote stock and Holdings Units may rise after the Effective Date; nevertheless, the Donovitz Entities will receive cash payments in the exact amounts detailed in Section 2 of this Agreement.
-Each Party waives and releases all rights and remedies which might otherwise be available to such Party for any such other oral or written representation, warranty, promise or assurance made before execution of this Agreement.
+The Donovitz Entities understand that the value of Biote stock and Holdings Units may rise after the Effective Date; nevertheless, the Donovitz Entities will receive cash payments in the exact amounts detailed in Section 2 of this Agreement regardless of the current or trailing price of Biote stock or value of Holdings Units at the time of any transfers of shares/units detailed in Section 2 of this Agreement.
+Each Party waives and releases all rights and remedies which might otherwise be available to such Party for any such other oral or written representation, warranty, promise or assurance made before execution of this Agreement. - 24.
+No Waivers.

-24.No Waivers.
 No course of dealing between or among any of the Parties will be considered to affect, modify, amend or discharge any provision or term of this Agreement.
 No delay in the exercise of any right or remedy under this Agreement will waive (a) such right or remedy; or (b) any other term in this Agreement.
 No waiver will be considered effective unless signed by the Party against whom such waiver is sought to be enforced.
 The failure of a Party to insist on strict adherence to any term of this Agreement on any occasion will not be considered a waiver of it or deprive that Party of the right afterward to insist on strict adherence to that, or any other, term of this Agreement.
-Time is of the essence.

-25. Benefits to the Parties.
-This Agreement will be binding on and will inure to the benefit of the Parties and their Affiliates.

-26. Disclaimer of Third-Party Beneficiaries.
-Except as otherwise expressly provided in this Agreement, nothing in this Agreement is intended to, or will be construed to, give any non-Party any rights or remedies under or relating to this Agreement.
+Time is of the essence. - 25.
+Benefits to the Parties.
+This Agreement will be binding on and will inure to the benefit of the Parties and their Affiliates. - 26.
+Disclaimer of Third-Party Beneficiaries.
+Except as otherwise expressly provided in this Agreement, nothing in this Agreement is intended to, or will be construed to, give any non-Party any rights or remedies under or relating to this Agreement. - 27.
+Cooperation.

-27.Cooperation.
 In addition to the actions specifically provided for in this Agreement, the Parties will use their reasonable best efforts from and after the Effective Date to take, or cause to be taken, all actions, and to do, or cause to be done, all things, reasonably necessary, proper or advisable under applicable law and applicable agreements to consummate and make effective this Agreement and the transactions contemplated thereby.
 The Parties and their attorneys agree to cooperate fully with one another and to use their best efforts to effect the consummation of this Agreement and the transactions contemplated thereby.